Harshsharma836/Role-Based-Access-Control-API/Readme.md

 - JWT is used for authentication.
 Upon successful login, a JWT is generated and returned in the response.
 - Include JWT in the `Authorization` header as `Bearer YOUR_JWT_TOKEN` for accessing protected routes.

-## Role-Based Access Control (RBAC)

-- Two roles are defined: `user` and `admin`.
-- Admin users have access to all user profiles.
-- Normal users can only access public user profiles.

 ## Error Handling

-- Proper error handling is implemented for various scenarios like bad requests, unauthorized access, user not found, and internal server errors.
+- Proper error handling is implemented for various scenarios like bad requests, unauthorized access, resource not found, and internal server errors.

 ## Testing